Six ways to stay low carb or keto when you don’t want to cook

-You could also use our simple keto plates, like the keto smoked salmon plate?
-Check them all out below:
+You could also use our simple keto plates, here is some inspiration:

 5. Learn to love your slow cooker

 6. Fast intermittently

 Please leave a comment below on how you stay low carb when you don’t want to cook.

 Visual low-carb guides